Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Instead of a random img-79865.png or 234-g23453-fs.jpg, aim for a descriptive title, such as mens-dress-shoe-aqua-color.jpg.

-Tip: Well-written image titles will not only give a little boost to your target keywords, but also help keep your media library clean and organized.
+Tip: Well-written image titles will not only give a little boost to your target keywords but also help keep your media library clean and organized.

-5. Make sure images are responsive
+6. Make sure images are responsive

 Ensuring your images adjust to the size of the screen is rather straightforward – you need to use a modern and responsive Shopify theme and it will do the job for you.
 These themes automatically generate blocks of HTML that instruct browsers to load specific image sizes based on the device.

-6. Use original images
+7. Use original images

 Shopify stores can get very heavy on images.
 That’s why you should try to create every image thoughtfully and make it count.
+For example, when creating product images, consider taking multiple pictures from different angles, not just the front.
+This helps ensure that users can get informed about the product before making a purchase.

-• Purpose and functionalities - is the image primarily decorative, meant to attract attention?
+- Purpose and functionalities – is the image primarily decorative, meant to attract attention?
 Or is it a functional product image people will use to zoom in and explore the details?
 Is it meant to showcase the whole product or put emphasis on one specific detail?

-• Placement - is it going to be featured as a hero image on my homepage?
+- Placement – is it going to be featured as a hero image on my homepage?
 Or is it one of many collection images?

-• Equipment - to create a unique image, do I need reflectors, backgrounds, and lights to create a proper image for this purpose?
+- Equipment – to create a unique image, do I need reflectors, backgrounds, and lights to create a proper image for this purpose?
 If so, should I hire a professional product photographer or can I handle it myself?

 Based on your answers, decide on the proportions, angles, and other image characteristics.
 As a matter of fact, we've created a nice guide on taking great product images with your smartphone – make sure to follow it and see the results.

-7. Create image sitemaps for your store
+8. Create image sitemaps

 A good solution for this is to create a separate sitemap just for your images.
 Sitemaps show Google what is on your site and ensure every part of your site is crawled – in other words, it will all count towards your SEO effort.